woodstockcs/labs/mario-python/README.md

 ## Walkthrough

+First, check out this walkthrough with Zamyla.
+You'll get lots of hints on how to move forward implement this in Python, including how to translate from C.

 {% video https://www.youtube.com/watch?v=syt3NZhllwc %}

 {% next %}

 ## Pseudocode

-First, write in `pseudocode.txt` at right some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
+Then, write in `pseudocode.txt` at right some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
 There's no one right way to write pseudocode, but short English sentences suffice.
 Odds are your pseudocode will use (or imply using!) one or more functions, conditions, Boolean expressions, loops, and/or variables.

 {% spoiler %}